 RabbiMelman@BethShalomNB.org | 847.498.4100, ext.
 13

-Rabbi Aaron Melman assumed the role of head rabbi at Congregation Beth Shalom in July, 2015 and as of this year, will have served his congregants for 18 years.
+Rabbi Aaron Melman has served Congregation Beth Shalom since 2002 and assumed the role of head rabbi in July, 2015.
 He feels very lucky to live in Northbrook, raise his family here, and be part of the Beth Shalom family.
 Rabbi Melman is married to Elisa Rotman, a social worker at Solomon Schechter Day School, and they have two children, Jordan, a sophomore at Rochelle Zell Jewish High School, and Hannah, a seventh-grader at Solomon Schechter.

 CantorStoehr@BethShalomNB.org | 847.498.4100, ext.
 14